Table of Contents

 Visa chargeback reason code 11.1 falls under the “Authorization” category.
 The shorthand description is “Card Recovery Bulletin.”
-This reason code is assigned when a merchant processes a transaction that is above their floor limit, but they do not request authorization and therefore do not receive notification that the card account number was listed on the Card Recovery Bulletin and should not have been processed.
+This reason code is assigned when a merchant processes a transaction against a card that is listed on the Card Recovery Bulletin for their region.

 When a card is lost, stolen, or otherwise compromised, the cardholder is supposed to report it to their issuer immediately.
 When they do so, the card will be placed on the Card Recovery Bulletin to notify merchants that the card should not be used for processing.

-Few merchants are personally scrutinizing the published versions of this list nowadays, but any authorization request should let you know whether a card has been placed on it.
+Few merchants are personally scrutinizing the published versions of this list nowadays, but any authorization request will let you know whether a card has been placed on it.